blackwolf12333/thesis_experiments/README.md

 1. `./build-parsers.sh`
 2. `./train.sh`

-This will probably take a while to train, on my systems it took around 2 to 3 hours.
+This will probably take a while to train, on my systems (i5-4570 CPU @ 3.20GHz, 24gb RAM and i7-7700HQ CPU @ 2.80GHz, 16gb) it took
+around 2 to 3 hours.
 Keep in mind that you need sufficient memory capacity, and if that is limitted keep enough swap space around.
 You should now have 2 model files in `models/ewt_english`, one for PreTra and one for RBGParser.

 ## Experiments